Digital Nomad Life in Saudi Arabia

 When we asked people what advice they would give someone preparing to move to Saudi Arabia, they said:

 "Expats considering retiring in Saudi Arabia should be aware of the religious and cultural practices in the country, such as Islamic laws and customs including restrictions on certain activities, for example drinking alcohol is strictly prohibited.
 Expats should also familiarize themselves with the local language, Arabic, as it is the official language, although many also speak English.
 When living in Saudi Arabia, it is important to be aware of the rules regarding gender segregation and dress code, as these are strictly enforced.
 Expats should also be aware that they will require a valid residency permit, obtained through employment or sponsorship, to stay in the country over a longer period.
-Lastly, retirees should take into consideration the cost of living and availability of medical care, as these can vary depending on the region," said one person in Saudi Arabia.
+Lastly, retirees should take into consideration the cost of living and availability of medical care, as these can vary depending on the region," explained one person living in Saudi Arabia.

 What do people appreciate most about the culture in Saudi Arabia?